 - Give bottle-fed children their bottles before going to bed

-- Ensure children are not be put in cots or in beds with bottles as per the Dental Health Policy
+- Ensure children are not be put in cots or in beds with bottles as per the Dental Health requirements

 - Ensure that cot rooms and sleep rooms have operational baby monitors on at all times

-- Observe children at 10-minute intervals while they sleep in these rooms.
+- Observe children at 10-minute intervals while they sleep in these rooms and record the time of sleep check.
 Educators must go into the rooms and physically see babies breathing.

 - Encourage the use of sleeping bags for babies.
 If they have fitted neck and armholes there is no risk for the child’s face being covered.

 - Securely lock cots sides into place to ensure children’s safety

 - Turn off wall-mounted heaters before children use the room for sleeping.
 Cot rooms will be air conditioned and maintained at an appropriate temperature.